andycaira/gfcatalogue/pages/method.md

 Our goal has been to describe the media as concisely and consistently as possible.
 The material description of each work is listed in order of visual dominance, from most to least dominant.
 The majority of the material descriptions are based on direct visual examination of the works.
 In some instances when the work was not physically examined, we have included the description of materials based on information from current owners or photographs.
 In the case where a work is destroyed or the owners cannot be contacted, the material descriptions are based on photos exclusively.

 Fisher’s primary paint medium was acrylic paint and the painting’s support either canvas or paper.
 Occasionally, Fisher would paint on nontraditional support, including mirrors.
 These art objects are currently catalogued under the “painting” category, as opposed to  “objects.”
+The categorization between "object" and "painting" is done based on our perception of the artist's intention.
+Sculpure and functional objects are generally categorized as "objects."

 For drawings, they used ink, graphite pencil, crayon, oil pastels, soft pastels,  watersoluable wax pastels, washable markers, permanent markers, acrylic paint marker, watercolor, and acrylic.
 Color names are not included.